 IT Manager at YO!
 Sushi, Billy Waters explains the problem, “At the time we had 20 outlets, located mostly around the London area and each one had a key system installed which was linked back to our head office via BT exchange lines.
 For example a typical restaurant would have two lines for the telephony, one for the fax, 2 for the credit card processing plus an ADSL line.
 Furthermore, as the key systems became older they became more and more support-intensive, every time there was a problem or we needed to reconfigure an extension it required a site visit from a third-party maintainer.
 The on-going costs of the line rental and telephony maintenance was becoming a significant overhead to the business and as we had plans to double the number of outlets within two years this was an appropriate time to review our overall telecommunications strategy.”

-Waters adds, “We have had a very busy year ahead and our plan to roll-out another 15 restaurants within the next 12 months is very aggressive, therefore our technology installations has to meet a tight schedule.
-Using a unified communications solution based on IT will simplify the process allowing us to plan each new site ahead of time, allocate numbers and provide communications on day one, without the need for third-party carrier intervention.”
+Waters adds, “We have an aggressive expansion plan that on average results in 10 new restaurants being opened every year in the UK, therefore our technology installations always have to meet a tight schedule.
+Using SwyxWare as a unified communications solution based on IT has simplified the process allowing us to plan each new site ahead of time, allocate numbers and provide communications on day one, without the need for third-party carrier intervention.”